Debt Collection Strategies: What the Best Agencies Actually Do

 Strategy 1: Structured Escalation

-Top-performing agencies follow a defined escalation timeline with clear triggers at each stage.
+Top-performing agencies follow a defined escalation timeline.
 Day 1: formal demand via registered post.
-Day 7: phone call to the decision-maker (not accounts payable).
-Day 14: second demand with interest calculation and escalation notice.
+Day 7: phone call to the decision-maker.
+Day 14: second demand with interest calculation.
 Day 30: credit bureau reporting notice.
 Day 45: legal demand from a local attorney.
 Day 60: payment order filing or litigation recommendation.
+Each step increases pressure predictably.

 Strategy 2: Intelligence Before Action